stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 These operations behave mostly how you might expect, with `0` and `1` being the usual numbers and `ω` being a sort of "infinity" value.
 (We have `1 + 1 = ω` instead of `2` because there isn't a `2` quantity in our system.)

-There is one striking difference in our ordering, though:
+There is one big difference in our ordering, though: `0 ≤ 1` is false!
-`0 ≤ 1` is false!
-We have that `0 ≤ ω` and `1 ≤ ω`, but not `0 ≤ 1`,
-or `1 ≤ 0` for that matter.
+We have that `0 ≤ ω` and `1 ≤ ω`, but not `0 ≤ 1`, or `1 ≤ 0` for that
+matter.
 In the language of mathematics, we say that `0` and `1` are *incomparable*.
 We'll get into why this is the case later, when we talk about what these operations mean and how they're used.

 ## Variables and Contexts